chaseugodfrey/SliceEngine/README.md

           in order to achieve the viewpoint desired.
         - Use WASD Keys to move the camera around.

+#### Animator
+Users can use the animtor to create sequences of movement for characters, creatures, and objects.
+        - Right click mouse to create a node in the animator window.
+        - Left click on a node and drag to move it around, click on its side nodules to create a link that can connect nodes to each other.

 #### Animation
-Users can choose and play animation clips from the animation resource but cannot edit as of now
+Users can choose and play animation clips from the animation resource.
         - Drag & drop an .fbx asset from the content browser, then click on the root node to play, pause and stop the animations in the editor.